The Coolest Social Clubs in Melbourne Are Bringing Back Nostalgic Fun

 And Pilates Club

-The And Pilates Club is for anyone who wants their workout to come with a side of social life.
-This Melbourne pop-up crew pairs Pilates with the good bits: Prosecco-and-Pilates nights, brewery hangs, and destination-style sessions like Chandon-and-Pilates in the Yarra Valley.
-You show up, move, laugh, then actually stay for the post-class snack and chat instead of ghosting back to your car.
+The And Pilates Club is for Pilates lovers who want their workout with a side of social life.
+This Melbourne pop-up crew pairs mat time with the good bits: Prosecco-and-Pilates nights, brewery hangs, Yarra Botanica sessions and destination-style classes like Chandon-and-Pilates in the Yarra Valley.
+You show up, move, meet someone new, then stay for the post-class drink and debrief instead of ghosting straight back to your car.

 Follow their Instagram and Eventbrite for the next drop